The Private Secretary (1953 film)

-The Private Secretary (Die Privatsekretärin) is a 1953 German comedy film directed by Paul Martin and starring Sonja Ziemann, Rudolf Prack and Paul Hörbiger.
+The Private Secretary (Die Privatsekretärin) is a 1953 West German comedy film directed by Paul Martin and starring Sonja Ziemann, Rudolf Prack and Paul Hörbiger.
 It was a remake of the 1931 German film The Private Secretary.
+The director Martin had worked on the earlier film as editor.
 It was shot at the Wandsbek Studios and on location in Hamburg.
 The film's sets were designed by Hermann Warm and Alfons Windau.